 What causes bruxism in some patients?

 One of the most common causes of bruxism in patients is stress.
 People often carry stress in their bodies, and patients with bruxism respond to stress and anxiety by clenching their teeth.
-Other causes of bruxism include sleep disorders, drug and alcohol uses, poor alignment between the upper and lower teeth, and some medical conditions, including Parkinson’s disease and Huntington’s disease.
+Other causes of bruxism include an unstable TMJ, sleep disorders or airway problems, drug and alcohol uses, poor alignment between the upper and lower teeth, and some medical conditions, including Parkinson’s disease and Huntington’s disease.
 In rare cases, side effects from other medications cause patients to grind or clench their teeth.

 How do patients know if they suffer from Bruxism?